FACTBOX-US Gulf offshore energy watches Nate after Lee

 Sept 8 Oil and natural gas producers in U.S.-regulated areas of

-As of Thursday, the U.S. Bureau of Ocean Energy Management said 15 percent
+As of Wednesday, the U.S. Bureau of Ocean Energy Management said 516,451

-of Gulf oil production remained shut due to Lee, down from 36.9 percent
+barrels per day, or 36.9 percent, of Gulf oil production remained shut.
+In

 The Gulf Coast accounts for more than 40 percent of U.S. refinery capacity,